-During the 2nd Quarter of 2020, the OIIG issued one summary report on MWRD matters.
-The following provides a general description of the matter and states whether OIIG recommendations for remediation or discipline have been adopted.
+During the 3rd Quarter of 2020, the OIIG issued five summary reports on MWRD matters.
+The following provides a general description of the matters and states whether OIIG recommendations for remediation or discipline have been adopted.
 Specific identifying information is being withheld in accordance with the OIIG Ordinance where appropriate.3